 Vernacular landscapes with the potential to qualify as rural historic districts related to agriculture do exist within the survey area.
 Indian Canyon, which is well defined geographically and has a relatively high concentration of NRHP-listed or potentially eligible agricultural properties, is one such potential district but it lacks integrity due to modern intrusions such as numerous new roads and well pads associated with the oil and gas industry.
-Other parts of the survey area, such as in the vicinity of Myton and Argyle Canyon (on the Wells Draw route), also have a comparatively high proportion of potentially NRHP-eligible agricultural properties.
-The Myton area does not retain sufficient integrity to convey the theme of agriculture, also because of oil and gas industry intrusions, but Argyle Canyon likely retains sufficient integrity to convey this theme and may be eligible for the NRHP as a rural historic district.
+Other parts of the survey area, such as in the vicinity of Myton and Argyle Canyon (on the Wells Draw route), also have a comparatively high proportion of potentially NRHPeligible agricultural properties.
+The Myton area does not retain sufficient integrity to convey the theme of agriculture, also because of oil and gas industry intrusions, but Argyle Canyon likely retains sufficient integrity to convey this theme and may be eligible for the NRHP as a rural historic district; although recreational development has occurred on the slopes of the canyon, this development has largely occurred in areas outside the boundaries of where agriculture historically occurred and therefore has not reduced its integrity.